Medicare Part B Administrative Law Judge (ALJ) Appeals

 The process for Phase II of the pilot has been refined to reduce the burden on appellants and more efficiently identify appeals that can be addressed in the SCF process.
 The process for SCF will proceed as follows:

-- Appellants submit a Medicare Part B SCF Expression of Interest requesting that OMHA run a preliminary report of its pending ALJ appeals and initiate the SCF request process with its pending appeals.
+- Appellants submit a Medicare Part B SCF Expression of Interest requesting that OMHA run a preliminary report of its pending OMHA appeals and initiate the SCF request process with its pending appeals.
 Alternatively, OMHA may initiate a preliminary report on its own initiative or at the request of CMS.

 - If an appellant is interested in SCF for their Medicare Part A and Medicare Part B appeals, the appellant must submit a Medicare Part A SCF Expression of Interest with their Medicare Part B SCF Expression of Interest.

-- OMHA will forward to CMS a preliminary report of the appellant’s pending ALJ appeals.
+- OMHA will forward to CMS a preliminary report of the appellant’s pending OMHA appeals.
 CMS then has 15 calendar days to determine whether it will participate with the appellant(s) identified on the preliminary report.

 - Please note: Any party may decline to participate at any time during the settlement conference process.
 Pilot participation is not mandatory for any party.